nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 [^politics]: Aristotle, [*Politics* 1326b](http://data.perseus.org/texts/urn:cts:greekLit:tlg0086.tlg035.perseus-eng1): the best city is one that can be "easily taken in at a glance," *eusynoptos*.

 [^bird]: Richard Bird, ["An Introduction to the Theory of Lists,"](https://doi.org/10.1007/978-3-642-87374-4_1) in *Logic of Programming and Calculi of Discrete Design*, 1987.
 The homomorphism lemma: a function on lists that respects concatenation factors into a map and a reduce.
-Our mechanization proves the calculus's terms denote exactly these.
+Our mechanization proves it for records, and then its positional generalization: a local positional homomorphism is the positional fold of the per-entry measure it induces.
+That is an instance of a standard fact, that a functor out of a free category is determined by its values on the generating arrows, and Bird's lemma is the one-object case of it.

 [^tamassia]: Roberto Tamassia and Nikos Triandopoulos, ["Computational Bounds on Hierarchical Data Processing with Applications to Information Security,"](https://doi.org/10.1007/11523468_13) ICALP 2005.
 The logarithmic lower bound on hash-based authentication.